Section 15 – Equality rights

 See also the following international, regional and comparative law instruments that are not legally binding on Canada but include Similar provisions: articles 1, 2 and 7 of the Universal Declaration of Human Rights; article 24 of the American Convention on Human Rights; article 14 of the European Convention for the Protection of Human Rights and Fundamental Freedoms; the Fifth and Fourteenth Amendments of the Constitution of the United States of America.

-As articulated by the Supreme Court in its first section 15 case and recently reaffirmed,
+As articulated by the Supreme Court in its first section 15 case and subsequently reaffirmed,

 “[t]he promotion of equality entails the promotion of a society in which all are secure in the knowledge that they are recognized at law as human beings equally deserving of concern, respect and consideration” (R. v.
 Kapp, 2 S.C.R.
 483 at paragraph 15 citing Andrews v.
 Law Society of British Columbia, 1 S.C.R.
 143, at 171, per McIntyre J.).
 See also more recently Quebec (A.G.) v.
-A, 2013 SCC 5, at paragraph 417, where McLachlin C.J., concurring with the majority on section 15, noted that discrimination perpetuates or promotes
+A, 1 S.C.R.
+61, at paragraph 417, where McLachlin C.J., concurring with the majority on section 15, noted that discrimination perpetuates or promotes

 “the view that the individual is less capable or worthy of recognition or value as a human being or as a member of Canadian society, equally deserving of concern, respect, and consideration.”